 For those who intend to visit Vietnam by air, VoA or Vietnam Visa on Arrival is preferable to the traditional visa at Embassy as it can help applicants save both time and money by processing totally online before getting visa stamped at Vietnam arrival airports.
-Please check out Vietnam visa requirement for Netherlands before your trip to make sure everything is smooth.
+Please check out Vietnam visa requirement for the Netherlands before your trip to make sure everything is smooth.
+This article will give you more information regarding Vietnam e-visa (electronic visa).
 Welcome to Vietnam and hope you’ll enjoy your time here in unique Spring festivals.

 Check out 3 historical sites in Hanoi if you are also interested here https://vietnam-visa.nl/3-historical-sites-vietnams-capital-netherlands-tourists-cannot-miss/